3 days in alicante: Itinerary

 Alicante 3-Day Itinerary at a Glance

-Day 2 Santa Barbara Castle, promenade, and seafront Protects the city’s strongest sightseeing day
+Day 2 Santa Barbara Castle, promenade, and seafront Focuses on Alicante’s most iconic sights

-Day 3 Beach-side time or a slower city finish Lets the trip end around your real travel style
+Day 3 Beach time or a slower city finish Lets you tailor the final day to your travel style

 Before Day 1: Choose the Right Base